alfio-event/alf.io-extensions/README.md

             //'OFFLINE_RESERVATIONS_WILL_EXPIRE', //fired when an offline reservation will expire.
 No results expected.
             //'EVENT_CREATED', //fired when an event has been created.
 Return boolean for synchronous variant, no results expected for the asynchronous one.
             //'EVENT_STATUS_CHANGE', //fired when an event status has changed (normally, from DRAFT to PUBLIC).
 Return boolean for synchronous variant, no results expected for the asynchronous one.
-            'INVOICE_GENERATION' //fired on invoice generation.
+            'INVOICE_GENERATION' //, //fired on invoice generation.
 Returns the invoice model.
-        ]
+            //'TAX_ID_NUMBER_VALIDATION' //fired in case a TAX ID (VAT/GST) Number has to be formally validated ]
         //,
         //parameters: {fields: [{name:'name',description:'description',type:'TEXT',required:true}], configurationLevels: ['SYSTEM', 'ORGANIZATION', 'EVENT']} //parameters